Victoria Aryee Twum-Gyamrah is an archaeologist, performing artist and an art and cultural heritage enthusiast.

-Zonke Guddah is a researcher of cultural heritage, ethnography, and archaeology.
-She currently practices at Leventis Digital Resource Centre and has been involved with several archaeological studies across Ghana.
+Zonke Guddah is a researcher of cultural heritage, ethnography, and archaeology, and has been involved with several archaeological studies across Ghana.
 Interacting with and learning from people from diverse backgrounds is an element that enriches her progress and personality.

 Benpaali is a platform that provides the opportunity to experience diverse cultures and to impact society through film and filmmaking.
 I think of it as an incredible way to involve not just myself and the team but everyone from all over the world.
 I love films, music, reading books and to travel to learn about other cultures.
 I believe films simply mirror society by either depicting or predicting human relations and issues.
 Ultimately, volunteering with Bɛnpaali has helped develop my organizational and presentation skills as an individual.

 Zonke holds an MPhil in Archaeology and a B.A in Archaeology with Psychology from the University of Ghana, and is working on her PhD at the University of Victoria.

 Susan Wilcox is an educator, ethnographer, photographer, and designer.
-Through SEW Consulting, she collaborates with NGOs, foundations, schools and other institutions in the creation of humanizing pedagogy and projects.
-She previously held a teaching/research appointment at the University of Ghana, Legon (Department of Archaeology & Heritage Studies).
+Through SEW Consulting, she collaborates in the creation of humanizing pedagogy and projects rooted in social justice.
+She previously held a teaching & research appointment at the University of Ghana, Legon (Department of Archaeology & Heritage Studies).

-Susan holds a EdD in Curriculum & Teaching from Teachers College (Columbia), an EdM in Educational Technology from Harvard University and a BFA in Communications Design & Photography from Parsons School of Design.
+Susan holds a EdD in Curriculum & Teaching (Teachers College, Columbia University), an EdM in Educational Technology (Harvard Graduate School of Education) and a BFA in Communications Design & Photography (Parsons School of Design/The New School).